Cleveland's Hard Rock Cafe Rolls On

-Perhaps you’ve never heard the Ian Hunter classic song of that name, but trust me, ‘Cleveland Rocks!’.
-(Perhaps you remember it instead as the theme song to ‘The Drew Carey Show’?)
+Though you may never have heard the classic rock song of that name by British singer-songwriter Ian Hunter, trust me, ‘Cleveland Rocks!’.
+(Perhaps you remember it instead as the opening theme song of the decade-long ABC sitcom ‘The Drew Carey Show’?)

-When the founders of The Rock ‘n Roll Hall of Fame and Museum were contemplating where to locate the fledgling facility, Cleveland rock fans beat out their counterparts in New York, L.A. and Nashville to win the Hall.
-So it is probably fitting that the only Hard Rock Café in Ohio should be located in downtown Cleveland.
+When the founders of The Rock ‘n Roll Hall of Fame and Museum were contemplating where to locate the fledgling facility, Cleveland rock fans — by way of a petition and a 600,000-fan poll tally — beat out their counterparts in New York, L.A., Memphis and Nashville to win the Hall and Museum.
+(The City of Cleveland also awarded $65 million in public funding to create the facility's iconic structure.)
+So it is probably fitting that the first Hard Rock Café in Ohio should have been located in downtown Cleveland.

-Occupying a prime location within Tower City Center adjacent to Public Square, the Hard Rock Café has a presence overlooking the retail and food areas of The Avenue at Tower City’s grand public concourse, but also has an exterior entrance from Huron Road, high above the bends of the Cuyahoga River.
-Marking the location of that entrance above Cleveland’s Flats is the café’s iconic red guitar, perched along the high-flying bridge-like edge of Huron Road.
+Occupying a prime corner location within the massive Tower City Center complex adjacent to Public Square, the Hard Rock Café had a presence overlooking the retail and food areas of The Avenue at Tower City Center's grand public concourse, but also had an exterior entrance from and view to Huron Road, high above the bends of the Cuyahoga River winding through Cleveland's 'Flats' below.
+Marking the location of restaurant, much like a Google-map pin, was the café’s iconic red guitar, perched along the high-flying bridge-like edge of Huron Road, and rotating lazily in the occasional Cleveland sunshine.

-Like its more than 140 counterparts in other great cities around the globe — from Aruba to Wales, Bangkok to Barcelona, Nagoya to Mumbai — the Cleveland Hard Rock Café offers the same great rock n’ roll experience in drinks, dining, memorabilia and merchandise.
-Fans of the Cleveland café find it the perfect spot to relax before watching the Tribe at nearby Progressive Field (formerly Jacobs Field), or after seeing LeBron James dominate an NBA rival at the Quicken Loans Arena a few blocks away.
-(There's more about all that at rickzworld.)
+Like its more than 185 counterparts in other great cities around the globe — from Aruba to Wales, Bangkok to Barcelona, Nagoya to Mumbai — the Cleveland Hard Rock Café offered the same great rock n’ roll experience in drinks, dining, memorabilia and merchandise.

 The big red guitar is easily visible from West Huron Road or from Ontario Street entering the city from the expressways to the south.